A Guide to Getting Court Ordered Rehab for a Loved One

 Here are steps for how to get someone court ordered rehab.

-Learn How Court Ordered Rehab Works in Your State
+1. Learn How Court Ordered Rehab Works in Your State

 If your loved one has already been convicted of a non-violent drug-related crime, the court may prepare to order mandatory addiction treatment during the pretrial phase.
-But if you plan on reporting your loved one’s illegal drug activity to the authorities, it’s good to know ahead of time whether court ordered rehab is an option.
+If you plan on reporting your loved one’s illegal drug activity to the authorities, it’s good to know ahead of time whether court ordered rehab is an option.

-Determine Whether Your Loved One Qualifies
+2. Determine Whether Your Loved One Qualifies

 • The person committed a non-violent crime